input-output-hk/jormungandr/doc/configuration/network.md

   changing the value will affect the bandwidth.
 The more often the node will gossip the more bandwidth the node will need.
 The less often the node gossips the less good the resilience to node churn. `[default: 10s]`
-- `topology_force_reset_interval`: (optional) If this value is set, it will trigger a force reset of the topology layers.
-The default is to not do force the reset.
-It is recommended to let the protocol handle it.
 - `max_bootstrap_attempts`: (optional) number of times to retry bootstrapping from trusted peers.
   If not set, default behavior, the bootstrap process will keep retrying indefinitely, until completed successfully.
   If set to *0* (zero), the node will skip bootstrap all together -- *even if trusted peers are defined*.